qrst07/cloudmc-standard-kb/en/basic-concepts/what-is-a-vpc.md

 ---

-A Virtual Private Cloud (VPC) is a logically isolated section of cloud.ca, where you can build a multi-tier application architecture.
+A Virtual Private Cloud (VPC) is a logically isolated section in an environment, where you can build a multi-tier application architecture.

 Typically, in most of the public clouds on the market, you deploy your instances on what we like to call a "basic network".
 In other words, your instance and other tenants' instances are all connected on the same huge network.